-The book is so small, you can carry it in your purse, your pocket, or keep it conveniently tucked away in your laptop bag.
-Each chapter is concise, and takes you straight to the point.
-There are no fancy introductions or lengthy explanations – just hard-and-fast tips, rules, and recommendations.
+The book is so small, you can carry it in your purse, your pocket, or keep it conveniently tucked in your laptop bag.
+Each chapter is concise and and quickly gets to its main point.
+There are no fancy introductions or lengthy explanations — just hard-and-fast tips, rules, and recommendations.

 - Elementary Rules of Usage

 - Words and Expressions Commonly Misused

 Within these chapters, you will find answers to the most common and nagging questions that perplex writers at all levels, from the young beginner to the mature master.
 Plus there’s a handy glossary that provides definitions for terms used throughout the book.

 There are plenty of useful writing resources available.
 Some of them are designed for general usage and provide readers with the straight facts about style and grammar.
 Others offer information for specialists (fiction or poetry writing, for example).
 Few are as useful or convenient as The Elements of Style, a book that every writer simply must possess.